tgrip/rock-paper-scissors/README.md

 ## Run
 As with every Spring Boot application, it can be runned in the terminal using the following command *./mvnw spring-boot:run*

+## Run tests
+Tests can be run similarly with *./mvnw test*, and the application can be packaged with *./mvnw package*